 Conversely, if parents neglect or abuse their offspring, then these children learn to see themselves as bad and, therefore, unlovable.
 As mistreated children unconsciously blame themselves for their parent’s behavior, a sense shame and anxiety becomes fused with their core identity.
 These children believe they must win their parent’s love, as their survival depends on it.
 Survival psychology dictates that abused children repeatedly search for love from parents who do not meet the developmental needs of their offspring.
 Unable to perceive that it is their parents who are incapable or unwilling to nurture them effectively, abused kids fruitlessly attempt to prove that they are lovable.
-Each subsequent rejection or unmet need by parents cements deep seated fears that they are unlovable children, leading to the development of a shame based identity and abandonment anxiety.
+Each subsequent rejection or unmet need by parents cement deep seated fears that they are unlovable children, leading to the development of a shame based identity, abandonment anxiety, and childhood attachment trauma.

 What Is Attachment Hunger?

 Attachment hunger is driven by a deep longing for secure bonding that did not occur with parental figures in childhood.
 In essence, attachment hunger is fuelled by unmet but essential developmental needs.
 The formation of a shame based identity further feeds the child’s false belief that they are unlovable and leads to panic as they yearn for acceptance from rejecting or abandoning parents.